George A. Romero's unrealized projects: Monster MASH

 In 1996, Romero wrote the television script Monster Mash, which featured characters based on all of the Universal Monsters working at a M*A*S*H-style field hospital.

 Chain Letter

 In August 1997, it was reported in Daily Variety that Romero was attached to direct Chain Letter, which was in development at Joe Wizan and Don Schneider's Phase 1 Productions.
 Romero was working on a new draft of Gene Quintano's original script about "three teenagers who must save themselves and their town from supernatural events."

 Night of the Living Dead TV episode

-In 1998, Stephen King wrote an episode based on Romero's 1968 zombie film Night of the Living Dead.
+In 1998, Stephen King developed a script for an episode of The X-Files based on Romero's 1968 zombie film Night of the Living Dead.
 In addition, Romero was slated to direct the episode.
-According to Frank Spotnitz, the staff of The X-Files met with both King and Romero and the two showed an interest in producing the episode.
+According to Frank Spotnitz, the show's staff met with both King and Romero and the two showed an interest in producing the episode.
 Initially, the episode was slated for the seventh season, but it never came to fruition.